deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 We provide some preconfigured cloud images on top of the Ubuntu LTS (18.04 and 20.04) and Debian (10).
-These images are able to run on other cloud sites without any further modifications and come with a script `/usr/local/bin/de.NBI_Bielefeld_environment.sh` that adapt a running instance to the cloud site Bielefeld:
+These images are able to run on other cloud sites without any further modifications and come with a script `/usr/local/bin/de.NBI_Bielefeld_environment.sh` that adapts a running instance to the cloud site Bielefeld:

 - set proxy for environment, apt and docker if necessary